Poggen/portfolio/content/case-studies/designsystem-for-sveriges-radio-play.md

 ---
 **Overview**

-Google Ventures wanted a new site.
-Using material design as a foundation I helped brand designer Viktor Persson at Grafikwerket with all of the UI design for the site.
+In 2018/2019 I was tasked with taking Google Ventures new branding and create UI design for their site GV.com

-**Problem**\
+**Challenge**\
 \
-How does one create UI that let Google Ventures new look and feel standout with taking over
+Use the new look and feel created by brand design Viktor Persson and present GV and its portfolio companies in a delightful way.

 **Process**\
 \
-Hej hej
+An new element in the branding was "the slash"

 **Solution**\
 \